SamD770/SamD770.github.io/_posts/2024-09-24-GNN-Universal-Approximators-Catalogue.markdown

 ## Reading list:

+Papers which Sato mentions on fine-grained complexity

+L. BABAI and E. M. Lugs: Canonical Labeling of Graphs, 15th ACM Symposium on Theory of Computing (1983), 171-183. -> According to Cai et al, prove that sqrt(n) is sufficient for WL-generality

+AN OPTIMAL LOWER BOUND ON THE NUMBER OF VARIABLES
+FOR GRAPH IDENTIFICATION -> Cai et al,

+[^lim_2022_sign_basis] SIGN AND BASIS INVARIANT NETWORKS FOR SPECTRAL GRAPH REPRESENTATION LEARNING -> claim to construct a network which is invariant to sign and basis

+[^murphy_2018_janossy_pooling] janossy pooling, [^murphy_2019_relational_pooling] supplementary, were they the first prove that random IDs are sufficient instead of
+Abboud?

-structural message passing paper [^vingac_2020_structural_message]
+structural message passing paper [^vingac_2020_structural_message] seems to do some limited node IDs for each small local context matrix.

-what NNs cannot learn, touches on similarity[^loukas_2020_cannot_learn]
+What graph neural networks cannot learn: depth vs width [^loukas_2020_cannot_learn] gives a learning impossibility result based on the graph depth/width.

 equivalence between isomorphism and function approximation [^chen_2019_isomorphism_approximation]

-Review paper: Weisfeiler and Leman go Machine Learning: The Story so far
+Review paper by Grohe: Weisfeiler and Leman go Machine Learning: The Story so far

 ## The papers